 Video input signals flow through the AV receiver as shown, with composite video and component video sources all being upconverted for the HDMI output.
-The composite video and component video outputs carry their respective input signals as they are.
+Use these settings if you connect either HDMI OUT MAIN or HDMI OUT SUB of the AV receiver to your TV.